cloudfieldcz/shieldoo-mesh-docs/docs/pages/1_user/03_my_devices.md

    ![](../../images/MyDevices01.png)

-4. Learn how to download & install the Shieldoo client and connect to the Shieldoo Secure Network, see in the [Connect Me](/connect_me/) chapter.
+4. Learn how to download & install the Shieldoo client and connect to the Shieldoo Secure Network, see the [Connect Me](/connect_me/) chapter.

 {: .note }
->The devices are automatically added into the list my devices after the Shieldoo client is installed and the first connection to the Shieldoo Secure Network.
+>The devices are automatically added to the list of my devices after the Shieldoo client is installed and the first connection to the Shieldoo Secure Network.

 ## Editing My Devices

-The following steps describes how to edit your devices in your Shieldoo Secure Network:
+The following steps describe how to edit your devices in your Shieldoo Secure Network:
-1. Open the context menu of the devices whose you want to edit:
+1. Open the context menu of the devices you want to edit:

    ![](../../images/MyDevices03.gif)

 2. Use the provided options to edit the device:
-   - **Edit Note** - Opens the device note which you can edit.
+   - **Edit Note** - Opens the device note, which you can edit.
    - **Delete** - Deletes the device from your Shieldoo Secure Network.

 {: .note }
-If you delete device, the Shieldoo client will not be uinstalled from the device and the device will be able to reconnect to the network and will be re-added in the My Devices table.
+If you delete the device, the Shieldoo client will not be uninstalled from the device, and the device will be able to reconnect to the network and be re-added to the My Devices table.